planet-lia/planetization-docs/content/getting-started.md

     * <a href="https://files.production.cloud.planetlia.com/games/planetization/1.0/windows/planet-lia.zip" target="_blank">Windows <i class="fas fa-download"></i></a>
     * <a href="https://files.production.cloud.planetlia.com/games/planetization/1.0/linux/planet-lia.zip">Linux <i class="fas fa-download"></i></a>
     * <a href="https://files.production.cloud.planetlia.com/games/planetization/1.0/macos/planet-lia.zip" target="_blank">macOS <i class="fas fa-download"></i></a>
-* <a href="https://java.com/en/" target="_blank">Install Java</a> on your system as Planetization game is written in Java and it needs it in order to run.
+* <a href="https://java.com/en/" target="_blank">Install Java</a> on your system.
+Planetization game is written in Java and it needs it in order to run.
+On most system it is already installed.
-Most of you probably already have it installed.
 * <a href="/setup-programming-language/" target="_blank">Setup programming language</a> that you will use for writing your bot.
 If you have used the language before, you most likely already have everything that you need.

 ## 2. Play a game

 Open up a **Cmd.exe** or **PowerShell.exe** on Windows or a **Terminal** on Linux or macOS, **move to the unzipped Planet Lia CLI** directory and run the commands below.
-First we will download a Planetization game and set it so that it can be used.
+First we will download a Planetization game and set it as our default game.
 Then we will create a new starting bot `john` using programming language Java and will battle it against itself.
 To choose a different language for your bot simply replace the ```java``` part of the first command with ```python3``` or ```kotlin```.
-The first time you play a game with your bot it may take some time as a couple of libraries need to be downloaded, later runs will be much faster.
+The first time you play a match with your bot it may take some time as a couple of libraries need to be downloaded, later runs will be much faster.

 {{< multilang >}}